 The makers of the LSAT frequently create arguments that conflate correlation with causation, and thus you must understand the distinction between the two.
+This is the first in a 3 part series that discusses Correlations and Causal Reasoning on the LSAT.
+Let’s get into it!

 An empirically observable correlation between two interdependent variables is a necessary, but not sufficient, condition for causality.